gu-app-club/lets-learn-git/LEARNME.md

 This is basically a reference guide for the lab today.
 You're joining a tradition set forth by the founders of GUMAD many years ago: signing the `README.md`!

+Find the slides from the lecture at https://lets-learn-git.now.sh.

 ## Prereqs

 ### Git!